Pushing the Capture Limit of Thermionic Gun Linacs: Velocity bunching and recapture

 \subsection{Fine-tuning of linac parameters in ASTRA}

-The next step is fine tuning of the linac parameters in ASTRA.
+The next step is fine-tuning the linac parameters in ASTRA.
 As with the optimization using the 1D code, the four parameters scanned are (a) the field amplitude of the first cell $E_{z, max, c1}$; (b) the length of the first cell $L_{c1}$; (c) the length of the second cell $L_{c2}$; and (d) the field amplitude of the second cell $E_{z, max, c2}$.
+Based on the global optimal results of 1D code, the new scans are conducted in much smaller steps for fine-tuning.
+As changing later parameters would have an impact on the earlier parameters, multiple rounds of scans are performed, where the new scans were performed with optimum results of earlier scans to make sure the final results are optimum for all the parameters simultaneously.
 The results are shown in Fig.~\ref{fig:FineTune}.
 The optimal values were found to be $L_{c1} = 15$~mm, $L_{c2} = 31$~mm, $E_{z, max, c1} = 8$~MV/m, and $E_{z, max, c2} = 54$~MV/m.
 The amount of capture was found to be more sensitive to the parameters of the first cell than of the second cell.
-The amount of capture decreases strongly when $E_{z, max, c1}$ is greater than 8~MV/m.
+The capture decreases strongly when $E_{z, max, c1}$ is greater than 8~MV/m.

 Note that in earlier simulations, the longitudinal position of the initial beam was at the inner wall of the cavity (noted as $z = 0$), which is not realistic.
 In an actual cavity, there needs to be at least a 1~cm distance between cavity entrance and initial beam position to account for the cavity wall and cathode flange thicknesses.
-Therefore, in the fine-tuning process, we shifted the initial beam position to from $z=0$ to $z=-1$~cm and it caused a slight decrease of the capture to 87.4$\%$.
+Therefore, in the fine-tuning process, we shifted the initial beam position from $z=0$ to $z=-1$~cm and it caused a slight decrease of the capture to 87.4$\%$.
 However, the fine-tuning improved this to over 89$\%$.
 It can, however, be improved further to over 90$\%$ by optimizing the initial beam parameter as we will show in Section~\ref{OptimizingInitialBeam}.